IT21754470/Event-management/README.md

 # Event Management System

-This project is an Event Management System built using React for the frontend and Spring Boot for the backend, with a PostgreSQL database.
+This project is an Event Management System built using React for the frontend and Spring Boot for the backend, with a SQL database.
 The application allows users to manage events, including creating, updating, deleting events, and registering attendees for events.

 ## Screenshots